-Also, if DEMA determines the health, safety, or welfare of the people is at risk and the energy shortage cannot adequately be handled by the open market, the DEMA Director may recommend to the Governor the need to declare an energy emergency, as well as activating any mutual aid agreements or Emergency Management Assistance Compacts (EMACs) if needed
+Also, if DEMA determines the health, safety, or welfare of the people is at risk and if the energy shortage cannot adequately be handled by the open market, the DEMA Director may recommend to the Governor the need to declare an energy emergency, as well as activating any mutual aid agreements or Emergency Management Assistance Compacts (EMACs) as needed.

-Phase III involves all activities initiated during the Phase II, plus any additional voluntary or mandatory programs which may be needed to respond to a worsening energy shortage.
+Phase III c o n t i n u e s all activities initiated during the Phase II, a n d a d d s additional voluntary or mandatory programs which may be needed to respond to a worsening energy shortage.
 The Governor may declare an emergency to impose mandatory programs.